Coaching Staff

 Laurae Briggs Office

 Laurae got involved with competitive swimming through her three children.
 Warren, Olivia, and Eleanor started swimming with a summer league team and that quickly grew into club swimming.
-Two of her children participated in college athletics - Warren at Indiana University and Olivia at Whitman College.
-Her youngest Eleanor also enjoys swimming with SMAC.
-In her free time Laurae enjoys spending time with her family, camping, hiking, and walking on the beach at the family cabin.
+All of her children have participated in college athletics - Warren at Indiana University, Olivia at Whitman College, and Eleanor with Colorado State University.
+In her free time Laurae enjoys spending time with her family - camping, hiking, and walking on the beach at the family cabin.
 Oh, and hanging out with her dogs - Winnie and Penny!